"Pallet" Compost bins

 Traditional style compost bins still have a place in the garden and especially on the allotment.
 Wooden composter garden waste into compost.

-This composter shown is one of a range sold by Primrose ranging from 373 litres to 893 litres with an extra large model for the serious gardener.
+This composter shown is one of a range of traditional slated bins sold by Primrose ranging from 373 litres to 893 litres with an extra large model for the serious gardener.
 It is supplied in an easy to assemble flat pack kit that just slots together.
-It is pressure treated and guaranteed against rot for 15 years.
+The advantage of commercially supplied wooden bins over a pallet bins is that they are normally pressure treated and guaranteed against rot for 15 years.
+Price £32.99 -£55.99 for the extra large 1575 litre bin.